MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations.md

 ### UpdateMultipleRequest.ConcurrencyBehavior not working

 <xref:Microsoft.Xrm.Sdk.Messages.UpdateMultipleRequest.ConcurrencyBehavior> specifies the type of optimistic [concurrency behavior](xref:Microsoft.Xrm.Sdk.ConcurrencyBehavior) that should be applied.
 Possible values are `AlwaysOverwrite`, `Default`, and `IfRowVersionMatches`.
-The `Default` option is always applied, regardless of what you set.
+Currently, the `Default` option is always applied, regardless of what you set.
 The behavior depends on whether [EntityMetadata.IsOptimisticConcurrencyEnabled](xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.IsOptimisticConcurrencyEnabled) is set for the table.

 ### DeleteMultiple plug-ins not invoked for Delete